Real Median Household Income Up Slightly in June

-In the latest press release, Sentier Research spokesman Gordon Green concisely summarizes the recent data.
+In the latest press release, Sentier Research spokesman Gordon Green summarizes the recent data:

 As for the data itself, Sentier makes it available in Excel format for a small fee (here).
-I have used the latest data to create a pair of charts illustrating the nominal and real income trends during the 21st century.
+We have used the latest Sentier data to create the charts in this update illustrating the nominal and real income trends during the 21st century.

-The blue line in the chart above paints the grim "real" picture.
-Since we've chained in February 2013 dollars and the timeframe has been inflationary, the earlier monthly values are adjusted upward accordingly.
+The blue line in the chart above paints the less optimistic "real" picture.
+Since we've chained in latest dollar value and the overall timeframe has been inflationary, the earlier monthly values are adjusted upward accordingly.
 In addition to the obvious difference in earlier real values, we can also see that real incomes peaked before the nominal (January of 2008, one month after the recession began, versus July 2008).
 Also the real post-recession decline bottomed later than the nominal (August 2011 versus September 2010).

-The next chart is my preferred way to show the nominal and real household income -- the percent change over time.
-Essentially I have taken the monthly series for both the nominal and real household incomes and divided them by their respective values at the beginning of 2000.
+The next chart is our preferred way to show the nominal and real household income — the percent change over time.
+Essentially we have taken the monthly series for both the nominal and real household incomes and divided them by their respective values at the beginning of 2000.
 The advantage to this approach is that it clearly quantifies the changes in both series and avoids a common distraction of using dollar amounts ("How does my household stack up?").

-I'll close this update with another look at real growth, highlighting the actual monthly data points and adding a three-month moving average.
-The MA trend has been zigzagging higher since the trough in 2011, although the last two months are below the recent trend.
+We'll close this update with another look at real growth since the turn of the century, highlighting the actual monthly data points and adding a three-month moving average.
+The MA trend has been slowly zigzagging higher since the trough in 2011, which illustrates Gordon Green's observations in the latest press release.

 Note: For more information on the Census Bureau's Current Population Survey (CPS), visit the CPS Frequently Asked Questions page.
-A question I've often been asked over the years is what qualifies as income in CPS household survey.
-The CPS definitons page lists the following:
+A common question is what qualifies as income in CPS household survey.
+The CPS definitions page lists the following: